davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

 - No return value
 - No parameters
 - Only one destructor for class
-- Do everything is necessart to free the resources used by an object
+- Do everything is necessary to free the resources used by an object
-- *Default destructor* which does**nothing** when it has not been defined by developer
+- *Default destructor* which does **nothing** when it has not been defined by developer

 ## Source files